techmakers/AIShellBrain/README.md

 ### Command-line Options

 - `--forget`: Do not maintain conversation context across multiple interactions.
-- `--y`: Execute commands without confirmation except for "rm", "del" etc
+- `-y`: Execute commands without confirmation except for "rm", "del" etc.
 - `--yy`: Execute commands without confirmation.
 - `--api-key KEY`: Specify the OpenAI API key (alternative to environment variable).
 - `--model MODEL_NAME`: Force the use of a different GPT model instead of the default "gpt-4o-mini".
+- `--instructionfile [FILE_PATH]`: Path to a file with additional instructions for the assistant.
+If the file does not exist, it will be created.
+If the flag is present but no file is specified, the default `AIShellBrain.md` in the user's home directory is used.

 ### Examples